MicrosoftDocs/cpp-docs/docs/mfc/reference/crebarctrl-class.md

  A reference to a [CRect](../../atl-mfc-shared/reference/crect-class.md) object or [RECT](http://msdn.microsoft.com/library/windows/desktop/dd162897) structure, which is the position and size of the rebar control.

  *pParentWnd*
  A pointer to a [CWnd](../../mfc/reference/cwnd-class.md) object that is the parent window of the rebar control.
-It must not be **NULL**.
+It must not be NULL.

  *nID*
  Specifies the rebar control's control ID.